neil-ji/oaks-post/README_EN.md

 # Features

-- analyze Front Matter and content of markdown files and extract them into json;
+- Analyzing the Front Matter and content of markdown files and extract them into json;
-- insert hash of content into Front Matter;
+- Inserting hash of content into Front Matter;
+- Fully supporting for Typescript types declaration;

 # Install